-June is Alzheimer’s and Brain Awareness Month, so what better time to educate our readers and clients on Alzheimer’s disease and how to spot and cope with degenerative brain conditions.
+June is Alzheimer’s and Brain Awareness Month, it is important to educate our readers and clients on Alzheimer’s disease and how to spot and cope with degenerative brain conditions.
 Whether someone close to you is already affected or you just want to learn more about the condition, read on for some information and advice about Alzheimer’s.

 What is Alzheimer’s disease?